Workflow Run Manager column "Workflow Name" can be confusing

 The problem is that there is the filename and there is the workflow name saved in the XML.
 I'm not sure how significant a problem this might be in practice, but I know I tend to rename files on my computer a lot.

-#1 Updated by Bertram Ludaescher almost 10 years ago
+#1 Updated by Bertram Ludaescher about 10 years ago

 What are the constraints, between those two names, i.e. (1) the filename, and (2) the workflow name as specified in the MOML?